stratzilla/chess-engine/README.md

 That is, <img src="https://latex.codecogs.com/png.latex?c_1" /> should be the largest coefficient by some bigger degree than <img src="https://latex.codecogs.com/png.latex?c_3" /> is to <img src="https://latex.codecogs.com/png.latex?c_2" />.

 It's useful to experiment because the heuristic can always be improved.
 Alternatively, you could design a genetic algorithm to find best coefficients.

+Currently, the defined heuristic may give some peculiar behavior (for example, sacrificing a queen if it encourages multiple pawns to progress ranks) but overall performs well.
+Any heuristic which has some consideration for material value will generally outperform a human opponent, but just barely: the other values are needed to give it more nuance as only considering material value doesn't make a convincing AI.

 # NegaMax/MiniMax Tree Search with Alpha-Beta Pruning